bellonet/expenses_dashboard/README.md

 ## To Do

-- Add per category per expense plot.
 - Create functionality of category edits - add and delete.
+- Add rows to categories functionality.
 - Save categories json function.
+- Add per category per expense plot.
 - Link to Jona's calculator.
-- Add rows to categories functionality.
-- Per category plots.